junxit/us-congress-bills-110/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “American National Red Cross Governance Modernization Act of 2007”.
+This Act may be cited as the “The American National Red Cross Governance Modernization Act of 2007”.

 ## § 2.
 Findings; Sense of Congress